basho/basho_docs/content/riak/ts/1.5.0/using/querying/guidelines.md

 #### Quanta query range

-A query covering more than a certain number of quanta (5 by default) will generate the error `too_many_subqueries` and the query system will refuse to run it.
-Assuming a default quantum of 15 minutes, the maximum query time range is 75 minutes.
+A query covering more than than the configured quanta span (1000 in Riak TS 1.5 due to a bug, see [SELECT](riak/ts/1.5.0/configuring/riakconf/) for more information) will generate an error like `Error (1025): Query spans too many quanta (1577160, max 1000)` and the query system will refuse to run it.

-In the below example we set a quantum of 15s:
+In the example DDL below we set a quantum of 1 minute in the primary key:

 ```sql
 CREATE TABLE GeoCheckin